davetron5000/faas-is-a-what-now/markdown/only_functions.md

 !END DO_AND_SCREENSHOT

 !STOPBG{output=true} node js/server.js

+It's also worth pointing out that the traditional way to do Business Intelligence like this is to allow the data scientists to reach into our databases directly.
+This couples them to our schema and presents operational challenges (e.g. if they run an inefficient query against our production system).
+By using events, they are totally decoupled and we can evolve our systems independently—as long as we continue to send the messages in the right way (which we'll talk about more in a few chapters).

 If you imagine this way of working, and apply it to a large system where no one person can understand how it all works, and where various teams of engineers are responsible for different business functions, this has a lot of advantages.
 In our example above,